Dinefwr, like Castell

 that a great tower stood here.
 In the struggles that beset Rhys'

 principality he found it necessary to retake the castle again in 1192.

 thirteenth century the fortress was claimed to be the capital

 the kingdom of Deheubarth.
-As such it certainly attracked
+As such it certainly attracted

 attacked the castle after fighting a pitched battle outside its walls

-against Rhys Gryg (d.1234).
+against Rhys Gryg (d.1234), his uncle.
 The castle wall was stormed and

 the central tower attacked by men with scaling ladders.